AristotleRazak/s-processor-school-management-system/README.md

 # s-processor-school-management-system
-S-Processor is a school management and accounting system that simplifies fee tracking, generates student reports, and provides AI-powered remarks.
+S-Processor(SP) is a school management and accounting system that simplifies fee tracking, generates student reports, and provides AI-powered remarks.

 OR

-S-Processor is a school management application designed to simplify school accounting and student reporting.
+S-Processor(SP) is a school management application designed to simplify school accounting and student reporting.
 It helps schools manage finances accurately, reduce errors, and automatically generate student reports with AI-powered remarks.

 🎯 Built for school administrators, accountants, and teachers